akshuvo/ajax-load-more-anything/README.txt

 ### Load Almost Anything
 If you have any suitable wrapper then you can apply load more functionaly there.

+### Works with any Theme
+Load More Anything works with any theme.
+You can use it with any theme.
+It's fully compatible with any theme.

 ### Features:
 * Infinite Scroll on Posts, Blogs, Archives, Categories, Pages, Products, and Custom Post Types